 - Toby Cecchini, a bartender at The Odeon in Manhattan.

 The drink rose to popularity in the 1990s thanks to HBO's series Sex and the City.
-The Cosmopolitan cocktail was main character Carrie Bradshaw's drink of choice.
-Not surprisingly, its pink hue has made it very popular with women, but the drink has gained a stigma in recent years.
-Some people view Cosmos as a "girly" drink, or one that is ordered under the false pretense of sophistication.
-However, a properly made Cosmo isn't overly sweet or fruity, but rather a slightly tart and well-balanced cocktail.
+The cosmo was main character Carrie Bradshaw's drink of choice.
+Not surprisingly, its pink hue has made it very popular with women.

 When ordering a cosmo at a bar, don't be afraid to specify which type of vodka and orange liqueur you prefer, just as you would for a regular vodka martini.
 While it may be pink, this is a cocktail to be taken seriously.